Summer Reading for year 2014

 Step 2: Read your chosen book and complete the provided reading guide.

 This reading guide is a simple way to remember what you read.
 Each time you have completed time spent reading, simply mark the page you started your reading and the last page of your reading.
 In the space provided, write a summary of what you read during those pages.
 If you have questions, or something seems confusing, make a note and ask the teacher for clarification upon your return to class in the fall.
 If you choose not to complete this activity, there will be no penalty.
 You can find the attachment for this guide at the bottom of this webpage.

-3. Working with the Summer Reading Upon the Return to School: When you return to school, your class will participate in activities to help you understand your chosen text.
-We will think about the qualities of the character(s), and the elements of the plot.
+When you return to school, you will participate in activities to help you understand your chosen text on a deeper level.
+We will think about the qualities of the character(s), the conflict, and the setting.

-If you have any concerns about the summer reading or the assigned ANNOTATIONS task, feel free to contact any of the tenth grade English teachers via email.
+If you have any concerns about summer reading, feel free to contact any of the tenth grade English teachers via email.

 Ms. Corduff: email@example.com